10 Eco-Friendly Activities For Your End Of Summer Bucket List!

 End your summer by wiping the slate clean for fall.
 Donate unused clothes and items – purge for fall, and create physical and mental space.
 Try not to replace items with new, go for thrifted and make conscious choices to minimize the pileup of material goods.
 Here’s a great blog post on which charities accept which items.

-At Force of Nature, we’re all about helping our customers lead happy, healthy lives.
+At Force of Nature, we’re all about helping families lead happy, healthy lives.
 Whether we’re researching eco-friendly activities or telling you about our revolutionary cleaning system, Force of Nature, we’re proud to be a part of your journey.
 Learn more about how Force of Nature can help you keep your house clean without the toxic chemicals in conventional cleaning products here.